• Home

 Finally, if they are given a shape and asked to find the perimeter or area, I have them using colored pencils or crayons to help them.

 If they are asked to find the perimeter, students outline the shapes.
-For questions that require them to find the area, students color in shape.
+Students color in shape for questions requiring them to find the area.

 One tip I learned the hard way was to insist students use colored pencils or crayons.
 This makes it easy to see our work and prevents torn pages and messes from markers.